Mary E. Kramer

-Biography
+Early life and education

 Mary Kramer was born in Burlington, Iowa on June 14, 1935, and grew up in Iowa City.
 She holds a Bachelor of Arts degree from the University of Iowa in piano performance and a Master of Arts degree in education, also from the University of Iowa.

 For nearly twenty years Kramer worked as a teacher and school administrator in Iowa.
 In 1975 she entered the corporate sector when she became the Corporate Personnel Director for Younkers, Inc. She joined Wellmark Blue Cross and Blue Shield in 1981, and during her eighteen years with the company served as Vice President of Human Resources and as Vice President of Community Investments.

-Political career
+Career

-Kramer’s political career began in 1990 when she was first elected to the Iowa Senate, succeeding Julia Gentleman and representing Clive, Des Moines and West Des Moines.
+Kramer's political career began in 1990 when she was first elected to the Iowa Senate, succeeding Julia Gentleman and representing Clive, Des Moines and West Des Moines.
 Her special interests were in education, economic development, and health care.
 She was elected Assistant Minority Leader in 1992 and President in 1997.

 In 2002, President George W. Bush appointed Kramer Chairperson of the White House Commission for Presidential Scholars, and in 2003, the President nominated her as the United States Ambassador to the Seven Island Nations of the Eastern Caribbean.
 Kramer held the latter post from 2004 until her retirement in 2006.

-Accomplishments
+In August 2009, Kramer was inducted into the Iowa Women's Hall of Fame.

+Recognition

-Kramer has served on the Board of the Directors for the State Legislative Leaders Foundation and was the Chairman of the Board for the Senate President’s Forum.
+Kramer has served on the Board of the Directors for the State Legislative Leaders Foundation and was the chairman of the board for the Senate President's Forum.
 She was a member of the Reforming States Group of the Milbank Fund, a group dedicated to population-wide health improvement.
 Additionally, she has served as a member of the Board of the Des Moines Club, the Greater Des Moines Chamber of Commerce, United Way of Central Iowa, the Polk County Child Care Resource Center, Brenton Bank, and Mercy Hospital.
-She is also a lifetime member of the Society for Human Resource Management (SHRM) in Iowa and received the Society’s highest national award in June 1996.
-In August 2009, Kramer was inducted into the Iowa Women’s Hall of Fame.
+She is also a lifetime member of the Society for Human Resource Management (SHRM) in Iowa and received the Society's highest national award in June 1996.

-Personal
+Personal life

 Kramer and her late husband, Kay Kramer, married in 1958.
 They have a son and a daughter and four grandchildren.
 Kay Kramer died in November 2018.

 Kramer remains active in community affairs and is currently working on a memoir of her experiences in politics.